 Annual memberships

-When we roll out in-app purchasing, annual memberships will not be supported at launch in the iOS app only.
+Currently, annual memberships are not supported in the iOS app.
 Creators can still offer annual memberships on Web and Android.
 We are working to support annual memberships in the iOS app as a fast follow.

 Payout delay